 For the 3.1 Phillip Lim Resort 2018 collection, the designer was inspired by photographer Jackie Nickerson’s portraits of farmworkers in Malawi, South Africa, Mozambique, and Zimbabwe.

-The improvised beauty of Nickerson’s images, in which recycled plastic is artfully repurposed as workwear and remixed with colorful prints, was most evident in the styling of the clothes.
 A pretty floral dress was secured at the waist with a shiny industrial blue anorak; a suit fashioned from Maasai-style plaid was cinched with a bungee cord–like belt.
 The shoes seemed to have been assembled with that same resourceful elegance—think, sandals trimmed with curly telephone wire on what looked like a block of recycled glass.

 In addition to those covetable midi heels, there were ingenious collapsible tote bags with honeycomb-like compartments.
 A godsend for those who like to travel light—be it for business or pleasure.